danieldiamond/gitlab-analytics/README.md

 ### Why integrated

 * Determining critical data like CAC and LTV depends on many touch points across many systems
-* Product should inform sales efforts, with a sales and marketing insights feedback into SDLC
+* Good products need to know more about their users and their needs, requiring comprehensive data warehouse tracking all touch points
-* Good products need to know more about their users and their needs, this requires a comprehensive data warehouse tracking all touch points
+* Product usage should inform sales efforts, and sales and marketing insights need to feed back into the planning process
 * Ultimate goal of fusing product data with sales and marketing data, to deliver more impactful, actionable insights across the lifecycle

 ### Competition & Value